Financial Support

 Your Cox Scholarship Package

-As a Cox Scholar, you’ll receive a scholarship and wage package that—in conjunction with any other institutional funding you receive—will total the official cost of attendance at Indiana University Bloomington.
+As a Cox Scholar, you’ll receive a scholarship package that—in conjunction with any other institutional funding and/or federal or state entitlements—will total the official cost of attendance at Indiana University Bloomington.
 These costs are for full-time scholars enrolled in 12–18 credit hours per semester in the fall and spring.
 Most courses are 3 credit hours.

 Additional Financial Aid

-Cox Scholars can receive gift aid from Indiana University Bloomington institutional funds (merit scholarships, grants, and fee remissions) totaling no more than the official cost of attendance.
-Your Cox Scholarship may be adjusted to ensure your individual aid package does not exceed the official cost of attendance for Indiana University Bloomington.
-External scholarships and entitlements from federal and state funds may be awarded regardless of total aid package.
+Cox Scholars can receive gift aid from Indiana University Bloomington institutional funds (merit scholarships, grants, and fee remissions) and entitlements from federal and state funds totaling no more than their official cost of attendance.
+Your Cox Scholarship may be adjusted to ensure your individual aid package does not exceed your cost of attendance for Indiana University Bloomington.

 Cox Scholarships are part of a Cox Scholar’s financial aid package.
 It may be all of your package or one of many components.
 Each Cox Scholar’s financial aid package is different, so the complete financials of a Cox Scholarship are unique to each individual Cox Scholar.
 As a Cox Scholar, you can access your award summary from One.IU by searching for and selecting "Student Center."
 Your financial aid information will be under the "Financials" menu.